 Spahr noted new MPC staff hires.
 The NEOCP and PCCP updating has improved.
 The new ADES astrometric format contains the estimate of 2-axis uncertainty as measured by the observer will especially help short-term impact predictions.
 Over 930,000 orbits have been calculated.
 There has been progress on linking items in the Isolated Tracklet File and on heliocentric linking, and an intention to number multi-opposition objects.

 Many new MPC products are in beta testing and MPC has part-time systems engineering support.
-The notional NASA guidelines ranking the importance of observations was noted (collision probability > 0, large NEOs, close approaches, large orbital uncertainty, spacecraft targets) Valsecchi noted that Italy does not have ranking, but now biblimetry (citations, impact factor) and that there should be other factors, and brought up hunting in unfavored regions of the sky (e.g., Borisov).
+The notional NASA guidelines ranking the importance of observations was noted (collision probability > 0, large NEOs, close approaches, large orbital uncertainty, spacecraft targets).
+Valsecchi noted that two "priority lists" were developed in Europe, one running now at the NEOCC, driven mostly by orbital uncertainty and observability window, and the other developed by the NEOSHIELD-2 project, mostly focused on highlighting good candidates for physical observations.
+However, in prioritizing observations, there should be other factors to be considered, like hunting in unfavored regions of the sky (e.g., Borisov).
 Fast noted that articles on priorities on the IAWN.net site could be valuable so observers can understand why agencies and MPC and others have certain priorities.
 Harris noted that it would be good to have a list of objects that have contradictory results in the literature.

 9th IAWN Action: Revisit IAWN Statement of Intent and IAWN Steering Committee